Tether (song)

 "Tether" is a single by Swedish DJ and producer Eric Prydz.
-It is a reworked version of Scottish electronic band Chvrches's song of the same name.
+It is a reworked version of Scottish electronic band Chvrches' song of the same name.
 The song was released as a digital download on 16 February 2015.
 The song was written by Chvrches and produced by Eric Prydz.
-It peaked to number 107 on the UK Singles Chart.
+It peaked at number 107 on the UK Singles Chart.

 Music video

 A music video to accompany the release of "Tether" was first released onto YouTube on 19 February 2015 at a total length of three minutes and seventeen seconds.